mghossain/shoppingHiveRedoc/openapi/info-description.md

 All of the solution can be found in this [Github repo](https://github.com/madewithlove/technical-assignment-full-stack-engineer-mghossain/tree/master).

 This documentation is split into two documents:
-- This document contatins the introduction, Objectives, Benefits and Limitations, and software development concepts used.
+- This document contatins the APIs' documentaion, Introduction, Objectives, Benefits and Limitations, and the Software Development Concepts used.
 - The second document contains instructions on how to deploy and run the docker image.

 # Introduction